devops-coop/ansible-minecraft/README.md

 -  Python 3.x on the Ansible control machine to generate user ACLs
 -  Ansible 2.7.0+ on the control machine to fetch the Minecraft version
+-  Existing Compatible Java Runtime for start and install Minecraft on target System.

 ## Contributing